Gemini said

 - Gum Irritation: The gums around the impacted tooth may become irritated, swollen, or bleed easily.

-- Crowding of Other Teeth: If the wisdom teeth push against neighboring teeth, this can cause misalignment or crowding, potentially leading to bite issues.
+- Crowding of Other Teeth: If the wisdom teeth push against neighboring teeth, this can cause teeth crowding or misalignment, potentially leading to bite issues.

 - Headaches: The discomfort from impacted wisdom teeth can sometimes lead to frequent headaches or jaw pain.